 It is said history repeats itself and it is no different for fashion!
 Indian fashion is as ancient as the human civilization with a mix of regional, cultural and historical influences.
 The fashion in India or anywhere else in the world always repeats itself in a decade or two bringing neoteric twists to the current fashion.
 Our generation is influenced by the world of fashion so much so that it has become as essential as food and water.
 And mind it, it is not just wearing clothes we are talking about but the ever evolving and changing fashion trends which we love to incorporate into our wardrobes.
 What all led to this?
 What are major influences?
-How fashion differs now from centuries ago?
+How does current fashion differ from ancient Indian fashion?
 What is the history of fashion in India?
 It is imperative we know what we wear a little more in detail!

 FASHION IN ANCIENT INDIA

 Fashion somewhere started showing its colors from the times of ancient India itself.
 There is some evidence of Indus Valley Civilization or Harappa civilization indicating the use of woven cotton fabric.
 Flax plant was grown to obtain the fibers of plants and silkworms were cultivated for silk.
 The priest-kings wore a robe over their shoulders and men wore turban draped over the head.
 The style of women’s clothing included knee-length skirts with jewelry like bangles, earrings, and beaded necklaces.
 Even men wore jewelry and all this data is as per the figurines obtained from excavations.
 One of the first pieces of evidence of Dhokra art which is quite popular now is the dancing girl of Mohenjo- Daro.